Azadi Tower: Audiovisual theatre (1971)

 The original show, devised in 1971, was replaced in 1975 by a new one which invited visitors to discover Iran's geographic and natural diversity along with its fundamental historical elements.
 It exhibited a number of national achievements, technical undertakings, calligraphed poems, and miniature paintings.
 The project, devised by a Czechoslovak company, required 12,000 metres of film, 20,000 color slides, 20 movie projectors, and 120 slide projectors.
 The audiovisual programmes were directed by professor Jaroslav Frič (1928–2000).
 Five computers operated the entire system.

 Gate of Words light show (2015)

 German artist Philipp Geist organized a projection mapping installation named Gate of Words at the Azadi Tower, on the occasion of the German Unity Day.
 The show was held from October 3 to 5, 2015.

 In this project, the artist visualized the topics of freedom, peace, space and time in a poetical manner.
 Geist developed a light installation made of colored words and concepts in different languages, and abstract painterly compositions of images.
 The glowing words were in English, German and Persian, moving in synchronization with live music on the walls of the tower.

-Book

-The book: Azadi Tower - Tehran, by Markus Arefi was published in winter 2025 in English and German languages and afterward in the summer of 2025 the Persian version of this book is released.
-This is a very nice book includes very interesting valuable and useful information about the tower.